 The Letters Project

-Let's raise our voices together in Letters for LGBTQ+ Youth and their families
+Let's raise our voices together in messages of support for LGBTQ+ Youth and their families!

-Coro Allegro, Boston's LGBTQ+ and allied classical chorus, is raising our voices with community partners like the Boston Alliance of LGBTQ+ Youth (BAGLY) and the Mass Transgender Political Coalition (MTPC) to counter over 300 state bills filed this year to erode protections for transgender and queer youth or restrict discussion of LGBTQ topics in public schools.
+Coro Allegro, Boston's LGBTQ+ and allied classical chorus, is raising our voices with the Boston Alliance of LGBTQ+ Youth (BAGLY) and the Mass Transgender Political Coalition (MTPC) and other community partners to counter those trying to erode protections for LGBTQ+ people—especially transgender and queer youth and their families—and silence discussion of LGBTQ+ topics.

-We invite you to leave a message of encouragement, affirmation, or support for LGBTQ+ youth.
-Let's make a chorus of voices to rise above the silencing messages that queer youth and families with transgender children are hearing in Florida, Texas and across the country.
+Leave a message of encouragement, affirmation, or support for LGBTQ+ youth.
+Let's make a chorus of voices to rise above those who would silence us.

 What's at stake —why we can make an impact by speaking out:

 Research from the Trevor Project shows that LGBTQ+ youth are more than four times as likely to attempt suicide than their peers, but that the presence of affirming voices can have a huge impact for LGBTQ+ youth at risk, reducing suicide ideation by over 40%.

 What will happen to our letters: